Yandex Cloud

 • ServicePort

-The Service resource represents the Kubernetes service.
-For the Ingress controller, Application Load Balancer services are backends between which the incoming traffic is distributed within a Managed Service for Kubernetes cluster.
-Services acting as Application Load Balancer backends may be specified in the Ingress resource either directly or as part of HttpBackendGroup groups.
+The Service resource represents a Kubernetes service.
+For the Ingress controller, Application Load Balancer services are backends across which incoming traffic is distributed within a Managed Service for Kubernetes cluster.
+Services operating as Application Load Balancer backends may be specified in the Ingress resource either directly or as part of HttpBackendGroup groups.

 Service is a standard Kubernetes resource.
-Below, you can find the descriptions of the resource fields and annotations the Application Load Balancer tools for Managed Service for Kubernetes interface with.
-For a full description of the resource configuration, see the Kubernetes documentation.
+Below, we describe its fields and annotations used by the Application Load Balancer tools for Managed Service for Kubernetes.
+For resource configuration details, see this Kubernetes guide.

 ServiceService